emer/axon/README.md

 * `GiRaw` = raw inhibitory conductance (net input) received from sending units (send delta's are added to this value)
 * `GiInc` = delta increment in GiRaw sent using SendGeDelta

-Neurons are connected via synapses parameterized with the following variables, contained in the `leabra.Synapse` struct.
-The `leabra.Prjn` contains all of the synaptic connections for all the neurons across a given layer -- there are no Neuron-level data structures in the Go version.
+Neurons are connected via synapses parameterized with the following variables, contained in the `axon.Synapse` struct.
+The `axon.Prjn` contains all of the synaptic connections for all the neurons across a given layer -- there are no Neuron-level data structures in the Go version.

 * `Wt` = synaptic weight value -- sigmoid contrast-enhanced
 * `LWt` = linear (underlying) weight value -- learns according to the lrate specified in the connection spec -- this is converted into the effective weight value, Wt, via sigmoidal contrast enhancement (see `WtSigParams`)